You Want To Convert From Individual To Group Insurance. But How?

 A Final Word

 Making the jump from individual insurance in the ACA market to a group plan can help lower costs and significantly increase value through access to broader networks and more plan providers.
 If offered to your employees, it can also be a real boost to employee retention and new talent acquisition.
 While it’s not without it’s own hurdles, mainly when initially setting up the program, it can pay huge dividends in the future!
 Offering benefits for the first time is often far less expensive than increasing salaries and employee’s will value this more than a raise in most cases.
-If you feel you need guidance in exploring your options more thoroughly contact us for a FREE consultation!
+If you feel you need guidance from our health insurance professionals and exploring your options more thoroughly contact us for a FREE consultation!